 The California legislature has a measure, Code 2030, that authorizes the CA Family Courts to require a party to pay a reasonable portion of the opposing party’s attorney fees in certain circumstances in a divorce case proceeding.
 The courts will look at each party’s need versus ability to pay before making this award.

 Family Code 2030 helps ensure every party has access to legal representation during divorce proceedings in California.
-If necessary, one party may pay the other party or the other party’s attorney an amount that is reasonably necessary for attorney’s fees and the costs of defending/maintaining the proceeding.
+If necessary, one party may pay the other party or the other party’s attorney an amount that is reasonably necessary for a Sacramento family law attorney fee and the costs of defending/maintaining the proceeding.
 Family Code 2030 helps make divorce court fair, regardless of each party’s financial situation.

 Who Can Use Family Code 2030?